-- A main point stated in one sentence (make it an argument/statement Sammy is an everyday hero because his character is flawed - a claim that needs to be backed up.
+- 1) A main point stated in one sentence (make it an argument/statement Another religious aspect of Rowlandson's Narrative is her depiction of Native Americans a claim that needs to be backed up.
 I'll call this a topic sentence. - 2) An definition/explanation of any general words in your main point.
-In this case, what do you mean by a "realistic hero"?
-How is that different from a regular hero?
-What do you mean by a "character ... flaw"?
+In this case, what do you mean by a "religious"?
+What kind of religion? - 3) Examples or details that support your point (use descriptions of characters or setting, quotes from the literary work, commentary by literary critics, etc.).
+Remember that instead of just sticking in a quote, you need to provide a context so the reader can understand even before they read the quote its purpose in the paragraph.
 Ex.
+Throughout the work, Rowlandson refers to the Native Americans in terms that would demonize them, separating them from her Christian readers.
+She calls Native Americans "hell hounds" (311).
+Taking this satanic imagery further she describes their camp as having "a lively resemblance of hell" (311).

-Writers often use character flaws vanity, egoism, etc. to make a particular character more realistic, more human.
-After all, few "real" people are without flaws and instead of making readers dislike the character, they can, if used artfully, generate a feeling of sympathy. - 3) Examples or details that support your point (use descriptions of characters or setting, quotes from the literary work, commentary by literary critics, etc.).
-Ex.
-Sammy, for instance, refers to the customers in derogatory terms: "witch" (1540), "sheep" (1542) and "scared pigs in a chute" (1545). - 4) The reader cannot read your mind: after each quote, you have to tell him or her exactly what you want it to prove/show.
+- 4) The reader cannot read your mind: after each quote, you have to tell him or her exactly what you want it to prove/show.
 Ask the following question in your head "how does this example prove my point?" and "why is this quote important in this paragraph?" and then it answer in your essay.
 This is where you prove your argument.
 As a sentence starter, try "This" or a restatement of your example (ex.
-This criticism points to Sammy's egocentrism, a common flaw with younger adults.) and then use an explanatory word (illustrates, shows, demonstrates, proves, suggests, defines, supports, indicates, or reveals) in a phrase to begin your commentary.
-Ex.
-His egocentrism makes him a more realistic character: far from a sterling example of humanity, he shares the faults common in us all. - 5) A sentence to sum up.
+This identification of her captors with the devil reflects her Puritan beliefs.
+For her and other Puritans, because the Native Americans are pagans, they are outside of god's grace and are thus actively opposed to Christians.
+Instead of seeing their humanity even when confronted with acts of kindness at the hands of her captors she refuses to ascribe their actions to their own volition.
+Falling back on her Puritan beliefs, she believes that such kindness is the result of "the wonderful power and goodness of God" (321). - 5) A sentence or two to sum up.
+This negative portrayal of Native Americans, while of course connected to being kidnapped by them, is grounded in a deep seated religious belief that the Puritans are closer to the Christian god, and everyone else is on an express to hell.